Task emails and essential role-based communications

 - Personal emails to named individuals about a specific task

 - Essential updates to all people with a certain role about a new Group policy

-Archie workflows should be used fully at all stages of review production.
-When you store data in Archie, you do not need to worry about data protection compliance.
-Data in Archie are Cochrane’s responsibility.
+Editorial Manager should be used fully at all stages of review production.
+When you store data in Editorial Manager, you do not need to worry about data protection compliance.
+Data in Editorial Manager are Cochrane’s responsibility.